ktraister-cribl/terraform-provider-criblio/README.md

 ## Authentication

-The Cribl provider supports multiple authentication methods.
-You can configure authentication using environment variables, credentials file, or directly in the provider configuration block.
+The Cribl provider supports multiple authentication methods with the following precedence order (highest to lowest priority):

+1. **Environment variables** (highest priority - overrides all other methods)
+2. **Credentials file** (`~/.cribl/credentials`)
+3. **Provider configuration block** (lowest priority)

+You can configure authentication using any of these methods, but environment variables will always take precedence.

 ### Environment Variables